rcl-ssl/docs/portal/azure-dns-san.md

 ![image](../images/portal/azure-dns-san-create.png)

-- The Hostname is the single Apex Domain (eg: 'contoso.com') you are requesting the certificate for.
+- The Hostname is the Domain (eg: 'contoso.com') you are requesting the certificate for.
 Only a single domain is allowed.
 The additional wildcard domain (eg: *.contoso.com) will be automatically added to the certificate.

-- In the case above, we are requesting a SAN SSL/TLS certificate for the naked apex domain, ‘shopeneur.com’.
+- In the case above, we are requesting a SAN TLS/SSL certificate for the domain, ‘shopeneur.com’.
 The wild card domain '*.shopeneur.com' will be automatically included in the certificate.

 - The Host Name must be valid for the DNS Zone.
-For instance, the naked apex domain ‘shopeneur.com’ is valid for the DNS Zone ‘shopeneur.com’.
+For instance, the domain ‘shopeneur.com’ is valid for the DNS Zone ‘shopeneur.com’.

 - You will need to wait up to 10 mins to validate the site and install the certificate.
-When this is done, the SSL/TLS certificate will be displayed in the certificates list.

 ![image](../images/portal/certificate-ordered.PNG)

-- When this is done, the SSL/TLS certificate will be displayed in the certificates list.
+- When this is done, the TLS/SSL certificate will be displayed in the certificates list.

 ![image](../images/portal/certificate-list.PNG)

-# Manually Installing TLS/SSL Certificates in Web Servers
+# Manually Installing SSL/TLS Certificates in Web Servers

 - To access the certificate, click the **Details** button in the **Manage** menu in the certificates list page.